UncleSamSwiss/ioBroker.loxone/README.md

 The device is called `WeatherServer`.
 It contains:
 - the channel `Actual` with the current weather values
-- one channel for each forcast hour called `HourXX` where `XX` is the number of hours from now
+- one channel for each forecast hour called `HourXX` where `XX` is the number of hours from now

 Every channel contains the following states:
 - `barometricPressure`: numeric barometric pressure value